Student Supervision

 • providing feedback, encouragement and support.

 For more information, check out my advising statement.
-All students who work with me are members of my lab.
+All students who work with me are members of the RAL lab or Psy-REG.

 I am passionate about developing research culture and researcher capacity.
 For more information on my interests in the scholarship of supervision and efforts to bolster research capacity, check out this page.